Glassy Signatures in Water's Second Liquid

-To further elucidate these issues, we construct a dynamical map of the supercooled phase diagram for the DNN@SCAN model by extracting isochronals, i.e., lines of constant structural relaxation time $\tau$ (Fig.~\ref{fig:phase}).
-These are obtained by fitting the Vogel–Fulcher–Tammann equation to $\tau(T)$ at different pressures and determining temperatures where $\tau$ reaches specified values.
-Filled circles denote data on time scales covered by the simulations, while open circles indicate VFT extrapolations (see Fig.~\ref{fig:dyn}).
-Also shown are the melting line \cite{zhang2021phase} and the first-order–like transition between low-density amorphous (LDA) and high-density amorphous (HDA) ice \cite{szukalo2025computational}.
+To make this equilibration challenge more concrete, we construct a dynamical map of the supercooled phase diagram for the DNN@SCAN model by extracting isochrones, i.e., lines of constant structural relaxation time $\tau$ (Fig.~\ref{fig:phase}).
+These are obtained by fitting the Vogel–Fulcher–Tammann equation to $\tau(T)$ at different pressures and determining the temperatures at which $\tau$ reaches specified values.
+Filled circles denote data on timescales accessible by the simulations, while open circles indicate VFT extrapolations (see Fig.~\ref{fig:dyn}).
+The density along each isochrone is obtained by inter- or extrapolation of $\rho(T,P)$ using a polynomial fit (see SI Sec.~\ref{sec:SI-density} for details).
+For reference, we also include the densities at which the transition between low- and high-density amorphous ice has been reported \cite{szukalo2025computational}, shown as black open squares.
+These values correspond to the average transition density obtained from both compression and decompression ramps.
+The two yellow crosses, connected by an arrow, mark the densities of the low- and high-density states associated with the two-state fluctuations observed in Fig.~\ref{fig:1}.